OndrejOravec/BIMmanager_g_11/A4/A4_Tutorial.md

 ### 10. Filter-function to check if rectangular
 For this project it was chosen to look for rectangular rooms only.
-The reason for this function is to avoid hallways and other open spaces as lobbies and cafeterias that aren't offices and classrooms.
+The reason for this function is to avoid hallways and other open spaces as lobbies and cafeterias that aren't offices.
 It compares the calculated area of the bounding box to the actual top surface area, allowing for a small tolerance.
 If the areas match within the given tolerance, the surface is considered rectangular.

 ```
 def is_rectangular(surface, tolerance=0.05):